 New Hanger and taxiways

 In response to growing demands for enhanced aircraft parking capacity, improved road safety, and increased operational efficiency, a comprehensive project was initiated to address these critical needs.
 The project aimed to augment aircraft parking capabilities while prioritizing road safety and connectivity across the airfield.
-Additionally, it looked to bolster aircraft movement capacity on the ground and expand aircraft parking capabilities and facilities.
+Additionally, it seeked to bolster aircraft movement capacity on the ground and expand aircraft parking capabilities and facilities.

+The project’s scope encompassed various facets of airfield infrastructure enhancement, including the extension of existing aprons to accommodate larger aircraft, the construction of a new Hangar, and the development of a new apron and taxiway in conjunction with the new Hangar.
+Furthermore, a new access road leading to the Hangar was to be established to facilitate seamless transportation logistics.
 To complement these improvements, the project also included initiatives such as increasing car parking availability at the Control Tower, installing new high mast lighting systems, and establishing a dedicated area for Fixed electrical ground power units (FEGPU) charging.
 Additionally, provisions for electric vehicle (EV) charging positions were integrated into the project to align with sustainability goals and accommodate the growing demand for electric ground support equipment.

 Airfield Lighting

+A new taxiway, designated as Juliet, was successfully constructed at Hangar 3, complemented by a comprehensive turnkey solution for the development of new aprons and taxiway routes surrounding the Hangar.
+This encompassed the procurement and installation of state-of-the-art Airfield Ground Lighting (AGL) equipment, including LED taxiway centerline and stop bar lights from the FX range of lights manufactured in the UK factory.
+These fixtures were installed along with transformers, primary and secondary connectors.
+The installation process involved routing new AGL primary and secondary circuits through a newly constructed pit and duct system, ultimately connecting to recently installed Micro200 Constant Current Regulators (CCRs) housed in a newly constructed substation.
+Additionally, IR858I LED information signs were deployed along the taxiway routes and apron areas to enhance pilot and ground vehicle navigation.
 A crucial aspect of the project was the implementation of individual segment control for the taxiway lighting, aimed at optimizing aircraft routing.
 The necessary hardware for this functionality was integrated into the taxiway and apron infrastructure, with connections established back to the substation.
-The control cabling for the routing was interfaced with PLC cubicles and the incumbent atg airports AGL control and monitoring system.
+These control cabling for the routing was interfaced with PLC cubicles and the incumbent atg airports AGL control and monitoring system.
 Throughout the project lifecycle, ATG Airports collaborated closely with all stakeholders, including NATS, FAL, and M&H, to provide functional design expertise for the AGL Control System.
 This involved the incorporation of new lamp control hardware into the airfield infrastructure, ensuring efficient routing functionality to meet operational requirements.

 New Tower Substation

 In order to support the development of the new airfield layout and the construction of Hangar 3, a dedicated substation was constructed.
-As part of atg airports’ scope of work, a comprehensive fit-out package for all services within the substation was provided, installed, and commissioned.
+As part of atg airports’ scope of works, a comprehensive fit-out package for all services within the substation was provided, installed, and commissioned.
 This encompassed the installation of various essential equipment, including:

-• A new 250kVa Standby Generator and attenuation system, complete with an external bulk fuel tank • Implementation of a Fire Alarm system
+• A new 250kVa Standby Generator and attenuation system, complete with an external bulk fuel tank

 • Deployment of Low Voltage (LV) Panels